campusdomar/PuMuKIT2-doc/InstallationGuide.md

 [(back to index)](#index)

-## 3. Standalone Installation of a development environment
+## 3. Single-node Installation of a development environment

 To quick develop you could use the PHP built-in web server.